imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/safe-computing/exchanges-and-hot-wallets.md

 ** Footnote **

-1 - Depending on the intended audience, it may be necessary to define what is a hot wallet.
+1 - Depending on the intended audience, it may be necessary to define what is a hot wallet, either here or earlier in the book.
+(We also mention the term "cold wallet" in the Recommended Wallet Setup as well.)

 2 - See the private Google Doc for suggested additions to this clause.